openwfm/WRF-SFIRE/standalone/README.txt

-This directory contains SFIRE (the fire component of wrf-fire) test driver.
+This directory contains SFIRE (the fire component of wrf-fire) test drivers.
-It builds the fire executable from the files sources WRF-SFIRE, files generated in a WRF-SFIRE build, and the files in this directory.
+It builds executables from the files sources in WRF-SFIRE, files generated in a WRF-SFIRE build, and the files in this directory.

-How to build standalone:

-1. build WRF-SFIRE as usual: cd ..; ./configure; compile em_fire (not required for make fire_ros.exe)
-2. go back here: cd standalone
-3. Select compiler: ln -s make.inc.ifort make.inc or one of the others or make your own
-4. make  or make <nameofexecutable>.exe

-All standalone executables should be run in the simulation directory where wrf.exe runs.
-They use the inputs available to wrf.exe such as namelist.input and namelist.fire, etc.

-fire.exe is the complete fire model running with atmosphere from WRF-SFIRE output.
-To use:

-1. Create atmospheric forcing: cd test/em_fire/hill; ideal.exe; wrf.exe
-2. link atmospheric forcing: ln -s the_wrfout_just_created fire_input.nc
-3. Run the standalone in the simulation directoryt: <WRF SFIRE ROOT>/standalone/fire.exe
+A. fire_ros.exe

 fire_ros.exe calls the fuels and rate of spread (ROS) subsystem.
-To use:
+It reads namelist.fire if present in the current directory.
+It does not read the namelist.input so WRF does not need to be built first.

+1. Select compiler: ln -s make.inc.ifort make.inc or one of the others or make your own
+2. Build the executable: make fire_ros
+3. Run it: ./fire_ros.exe
-1. Run the standalone in the simulation directory: <WRF SFIRE ROOT>/standalone/fire_ros.ex This will create Matlab file fuels.m.
+   This will create Matlab file fuels.m.
 Follow the directions to use it in Matlab at https://wiki.openwfm.org/wiki/How_to_diagnose_fuel_properties_in_WRF-SFIRE

+B. fire.exe
+fire.exe is the complete fire model running with atmosphere from WRF-SFIRE output.

+1. build WRF-SFIRE as usual: cd ..; ./configure; compile em_fire
+2. Select compiler: ln -s make.inc.ifort make.inc or one of the others or make your own
+3. go back here: cd standalone
+4. build the executable: make fire
+5. Create the atmospheric forcing: cd test/em_fire/hill; ideal.exe; wrf.exe
+6. link the atmospheric forcing: ln -s <the_wrfout_just_createdi> fire_input.nc
+7. Run the standalone: ../../../standalone/fire.exe

 Files: